Disruptors in Fashion Education: Colomba Leddi, NABA, Nuova Accademia di Belle Arti.

-The multidisciplinary approach (which offers Undergraduate and Postgraduate Programs in the fields of design, fashion design, graphics and communication, multimedia arts, set design, and visual arts) combines traditional visual disciplines with new digital technologies, and mixes individual study with group project work.
+The multidisciplinary approach of the Academy based in Rome and Milan (which offers Undergraduate and Postgraduate Programs in the fields of design, fashion design, graphics and communication, multimedia arts, set design, and visual arts) combines traditional visual disciplines with new digital technologies, and mixes individual study with group project work.
 Projects are developed in collaboration with Italian and foreign companies and institutions, whose involvement in educational activities provides students with the opportunity to experience real life assignments, consequently increasing the effectiveness of their learning experience and enhancing the development of competencies useful to a successful career.

 WHAT DOES MILAN ADD TO THE NABA ACADEMIC EXPERIENCE THAT IS UNIQUE TO THE CITY?
 HOW DOES THE CITY SURROUNDING ENHANCE AND INFORM A DESIGNER’S JOURNEY?

 The industrial network around Milan includes a good number of manufacturing companies operating in the field of Fashion Design.
 As a consequence, Milan offers many opportunities for students to compare and improve their knowledge of the high-end fashion sector.
 The city's institutions support the schools of Fashion Design and the young talents in this field, organizing specific events and meetings that offer them visibility during fashion weeks (Milano Moda Graduate, Fashion Graduate Italia, White Street Market).